Chinese ambassador says Solomons pact no threat to Australia

 “We need to, in the words of the (President Joe) Biden administration, have competition without catastrophe,” Albanese said.

-China’s Foreign Minister Wang Yi is planning a trip to the Solomons, according to media reports.
+Solomons opposition lawmaker and chair of the parliamentary foreign relations committee, Peter Kenilorea, told The Associated Press he had heard Chinese Foreign Minister Wang Yi would visit the capital, Honiara, on the weekend that Australians vote on Saturday, May 21.

-In Beijing on Wednesday, Chinese Foreign Ministry spokesperson Zhao Lijian told reporters he had no information to release about Wang’s travel plans.

-Sogavare’s office did not immediately respond on Thursday to a request for comment on reports of Wang’s impending visit.
+The Chinese Foreign Ministry said it had no information to release about the trip, and Sogavare’s office did not immediately respond on Thursday to a request for comment on Wang’s visit.

-Solomons opposition lawmaker and chair of the parliamentary foreign relations committee, Peter Kenilorea, said the visit could take place late next week, The Australian Financial Review reported.

-Kenilorea did not immediately return a phone call from The Associated Press on Thursday.

 “It’s obviously provocative, particularly during the course of an election campaign, that China has made that decision and I think we again need to be eyes wide open about what is happening in our region,” Defense Minister Peter Dutton said Wednesday.